MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 ./clean && ./mk
 </p></div>

+Also delete the current contents of your `LOGS` directory to avoid confusion with previous models from minilab 1.

 Before we run <code>GYRE</code> we have to first tell <code>MESA</code> to output profiles in a format that <code>GYRE</code> can read as input.
 We can do so by modifying the <code>&controls</code> section of <code>inlist_project</code>.
 These controls are called <a href="https://docs.mesastar.org/en/release-r23.05.1/reference/controls.html#controls-for-output" target="_blank"> controls for output</a> in the <code>MESA</code> documentation.<br>